PrabodhGyawali/Distraction-Blocker/README.md

 # Distraction-Blocker
-Chrome-Extensions to block most of the noise from social networks (Youtube, Instagram, Twitter).
+Chrome-Extensions to block most of the noise from social networks (Youtube, Instagram).

 ## Purpose of project
 This repository is filled with chrome extensions I developed as I couldn't find any online in order to reduce my regretted time on social media whilst on my computer.